 Regardless of whether you’re hoping to send off a shiny new site or update your current website, your business needs to consider some website composition and advancement costs.
 These expenses are regularly one-time expenses, which means the amount it expenses to fabricate a site is frequently more than the amount it expenses to keep a site.
 For understanding, it better look at the table below

-Understanding the various cost factors of website design
+List of other various cost factors of website design

 |Domain Name||$2 – $20|